 FedRAMP training courses are geared for several groups:

-The FedRAMP training webpage hosts a number of deep-dive courses and webinars on various elements of the authorization process and what’s required of specific stakeholder groups, as well as relevant and timely videos about FedRAMP requirements and program updates.
+The FedRAMP training webpage hosts several deep-dive courses and webinars on various elements of the authorization process and what specific stakeholder groups require, as well as relevant and timely videos about FedRAMP requirements and program updates.

 Establish Business Context

-Ultimately, FedRAMP’s requirements extend beyond the IT realm and will affect the management and operations teams at your organization.
-Although various departments may have a clear understanding of the processes within each specific business unit, those departments may still be unclear about how those processes fit into larger business workflows.
+Ultimately, FedRAMP’s requirements extend beyond IT and will affect your organization’s management and operations teams.
+Although various departments may clearly understand the processes within each specific business unit, those departments may still be unclear about how those processes fit into larger business workflows.

-For this reason, it’s critical to include all of the appropriate representatives from each business unit during key processes, and to make sure that they understand both the processes that are specific to their department as well as how those processes relate to each other and the organization as a whole.
+For this reason, it’s critical to include all of the appropriate representatives from each business unit during crucial processes and to make sure that they understand both the processes that are specific to their department as well as how those processes relate to each other and the organization as a whole.

 Engage with a Sponsoring Agency

-Due to the stringent requirements and limited engagement with the JAB for P-ATOs, most organizations opt to first obtain an ATO.
-To do so, your organization will first need to establish a relationship with a sponsoring agency.
+Due to the stringent requirements and limited engagement with the JAB for P-ATOs, most organizations opt first to obtain an ATO.
+To do so, your organization must establish a relationship with a sponsoring agency.

-Unlike other frameworks, FedRAMP includes requirements that are deemed “organization-defined,” meaning that the specific government agency you work with will define the requirements that your organization must meet and will inform you of these requirements.
+Unlike other frameworks, FedRAMP includes requirements deemed “organization-defined,” meaning that the specific government agency you work with will define the criteria that your organization must meet and inform you of these requirements.

-To increase an agency’s willingness to work with you, you should first work to establish a relationship with the agency’s stakeholders to demonstrate your commitment to the security of their data.
+To increase an agency’s willingness to work with you, you should first establish a relationship with the agency’s stakeholders to demonstrate your commitment to the security of their data.

 Get Help

-The cost and complexity associated with the FedRAMP authorization process makes it nearly impossible for organizations to do on their own.
-A blind attempt without any guidance is likely to lead to costly changes and delays in achieving authorization, and may even result in your organization needing to start all over again from the beginning.
+The cost and complexity associated with the FedRAMP authorization process make it nearly impossible for organizations to do so on their own.
+A blind attempt without guidance will likely lead to costly changes and delays in achieving authorization.
+It may even result in your organization needing to start again from the beginning.

-Although required by law, the FedRAMP framework is somewhat vague and risk-based; there isn’t always a clear path to follow to demonstrate whether your organization is meeting a particular control requirement.
+Although required by law, the FedRAMP framework is somewhat vague and risk-based; there isn’t always a clear path to demonstrate whether your organization meets a particular control requirement.

 A 3PAO can help you determine whether a control is met based on the associated risk and control contact; assure the appropriate architectural, process, and staffing changes are identified and implemented; minimize the cost and project duration; and certify that the requirements are met and that the system is appropriately secure.

-Additionally, a governance, compliance and risk management (GRC) software solution can help automate many of the processes and workflows involved in the FedRAMP authorization process.
+Additionally, a Governance, Risk management, and Compliance (GRC) software solution can help automate many of the processes and workflows involved in the FedRAMP authorization process.

 FedRAMP compliance generally requires a considerable investment in time and resources, particularly for organizations using outdated systems and tools to achieve and maintain compliance.
 Even then, initial compliance certification is only half the battle.

 To stay compliant, your organization must also demonstrate continuous monitoring.
-At the same time, as a program, FedRAMP is still evolving, which means that your organization will need to assure that the new systems, processes and controls don’t degrade over time and meet any new compliance requirements that might emerge in the future.
+At the same time, as a program, FedRAMP is still evolving, so your organization must ensure that the new systems, processes, and controls don’t degrade over time and meet any new compliance requirements that might emerge.

-Reciprocity ZenComply is a compliance and audit management solution that delivers a faster, easier, and smarter path to compliance by eliminating tedious manual processes, accelerating onboarding and keeping you up-to-date on the progress and effectiveness of your programs.
-With Reciprocity ZenComply, your organization can get audit-ready in less than 30 minutes – no coding or cumbersome imports required!
+ZenGRC is a compliance and audit management solution that delivers a faster, easier, and brighter path to compliance by eliminating tedious manual processes, accelerating onboarding, and keeping you up-to-date on the progress and effectiveness of your programs.
+With RiskOptics ZenGRC, your organization can get audit-ready in less than 30 minutes – no coding or cumbersome imports required!

-With expert-built, preloaded content at your fingertips to make scoping, sending requests, and gathering evidence easier than ever, Reciprocity ZenComply can help you reach your goals faster and keep your teams connected.
+With expert-built, preloaded content at your fingertips to make scoping, sending requests, and gathering evidence easier, RiskOptics ZenGRC can help you reach your goals faster and keep your teams connected.
 Streamlined collaboration capabilities and automated workflows minimize manual task tracking and eliminate audit fatigue.

-Take your compliance to the next level with Reciprocity ZenRisk.
-Talk to an expert today to learn more about how the Reciprocity Product Suite can help your organization improve its risk and compliance posture.
+Take your compliance to the next level with ZenGRC.
+Talk to an expert today to learn more about how the RiskOptics Product Suite can help your organization improve its risk and compliance posture.